joeatbayes/embedded-rust-examples/ex-gpio-change-pin-direction-var-cap-read-1-pin/readme.md

 # Setup
 -  See wiring capacitive sensor below

-### Diagnosing USB connections in Linux
-    # Show a list of currently connected USB devices
-    lsusb
-    # Show details about connections
-    lsusb -v | more

 ## Expected Wiring

   #### CPU Pin Assignments
   - LED1 - LED Pin on GPIO-11
   - SENS1- GPIO pin used as sensor On GPIO-1
-  - SENS2- GPIO pin used as driver On GPIO-2

   #### Wiring
-  - GPIO Pin ->  LED ->  4.7K resistor -> Ground
+  - GPIO Pin ->  LED ->  4.7K resistor -> GND
-  - Sense1 -> 10M 0.1% resistor -> 3.3V
+  - Sense1 -> 10M 0.1% resistor -> GND
   - Sense1 -> Alumimum Foil or Tape strip affixed outside of bottle Some foil has plastic coating make sure you have zero Ohm measued from connecting wire to Foil.
-  - Sense2 -> Sense1
+  - Sense_GRND -> GND

   #### Capacitive Sensor schematic
   ![alt text](img/measure-capacitance-schematic.jpg)

   #### LED Schematic
   ![alt text](../ex-uart-echo-rs485/schematic-led.jpg)

-  I used GPIO 11 on a my custom board.
-You will need to find the LED pin for your board and use it.
+  I used GPIO 11 for LED on a my custom board.
+You will need to find the LED pin for your board and change code to match.

 ## Running Under Rust